Skip to content

 Major Characteristics that Determine Small Businesses

-Not every small business has aspirations of becoming a behemoth corporation.
-In fact, certain businesses thrive and flourish, operating on a small scale for an extended period of time.
+Not every small business has aspirations of becoming a massive corporation.
+In fact, many businesses thrive and flourish by operating on a small scale for extended periods of time.
 These enterprises warmly cater to their local community, prioritising the well-being of their owners rather than chasing astronomical profits.

-A unique set of defining characteristics sets them apart from their larger counterparts, which gives them an endearingly personal touch.
-Determining whether your business falls into the small or big category hinges on several factors, and while revenue is undeniably essential, it isn’t the sole determining element.
+A unique set of defining characteristics sets them apart from their larger counterparts, giving them an endearingly personal touch.
+Determining whether your business falls into the small or big category depends on several factors, and while revenue is undeniably essential, it isn’t the sole determining element.

 Explore these key components that play a pivotal role in positioning your company accordingly.